-7.5.8 Residential Mental Health & Chemical Dependency Treatment Programs
+7.5.7 Residential Mental Health & Chemical Dependency Treatment Programs

-Room and treatment services, including partial hospitalization, by a treatment program that meets the definitions in the Plan (see Section 14) are covered.
+All-inclusive daily charges for room and treatment services, including partial hospitalization, by a treatment program that meets the definitions in the Plan are covered.

-7.5.9 Skilled Nursing Facility Care
+7.5.8 Skilled Nursing Facility Care

-A skilled nursing facility is licensed under applicable laws to provide inpatient care under the supervision of a medical staff or a medical director.
+A skilled nursing facility is a facility licensed under applicable laws to provide inpatient care under the supervision of a medical staff or a medical director.
 It must provide rehabilitative services and 24-hour-a-day nursing services by registered nurses.